Australia national rugby league team: 1900s

 By 1907, Sydney club rugby games were attracting up to 20,000 people, with all profits going to the Southern Rugby Football Union, as the sport was officially an amateur one.
 This caused discontent among players, and in 1908 the New South Wales Rugby Football League and Queensland Rugby League were formed.

 An Australian national rugby league team was first formed during the first season of rugby league in Australia, the 1908 NSWRFL Premiership season.
 The team, which was made of players from the NSWRFL with a few Queensland rugby rebels added, first played against the "professional All Blacks" on the return leg of their tour of Australia and Great Britain.

-Later that year the Australian team arranged to go on a tour of its own.
-The first Kangaroos arrived in England on 27 September 1908 and played their first-ever test against the Northern Union in December in London.
-It finished 22 all in front of a crowd of 2,000.
+Later that year, the Australian team arranged to go on a tour of its own.
+The first Kangaroos arrived in England on 27 September 1908, and played their first-ever test against the Northern Union in December in London.
+It finished at 22 in front of a crowd of 2,000.
 The second test in Newcastle in January 1909 attracted a crowd of 22,000, and the Northern Union won 15–5.
 The third test was played at Villa Park, Birmingham, the Northern Union winning again 6–5 before a crowd of 9,000.
 The Australians suggested that the series be named 'The Ashes' after the cricket series of the same name.

 In 1909, when the new "Northern Union" code was still in its infancy in Australia, a match between the Kangaroos and the Wallabies was played before a crowd of around 20,000, with the Rugby League side winning 29–26.

 1910s

 The first British tour of the Southern Hemisphere began on 4 June 1910, when the Northern Union played New South Wales in front of 33,000 spectators in Sydney, losing 28–14.
 But they won the first test in Sydney against Australia 27–20 in front of 42,000.
 They then won the second test in Brisbane 22–17.
 In Auckland, on 30 July, they defeated New Zealand 52–20.
-The 1910 Great Britain Lions tour of Australia and New Zealand was the first-ever, and Australia were beaten for the Ashes in two tests, faring slightly better as "Australasia" with two Kiwis added to their squad.
-The 1911–12 Kangaroo tour of Great Britain was undertaken by an 'Australasian' squad which included four New Zealanders.
-They won the Ashes for the first time and for the next half a century no other touring team did do so on British soil.
+The 1910 Great Britain Lions tour of Australia and New Zealand was the first-ever, and Australia were beaten by the Ashes in two tests, faring slightly better than "Australasia" with two Kiwis added to their squad.
+The 1911–12 Kangaroo tour of Great Britain was undertaken by an 'Australasian' squad that included four New Zealanders.
+They won the Ashes for the first time, and for the next half century, no other touring team did do so on British soil.

 The 1914 Great Britain Lions tour of Australia and New Zealand was the second time the British toured down under.
 The Australians, captained by Sid Deane for all three tests, got one victory but lost the series in the famous decider, the "Rorke's Drift Test".
 Australia also went on a tour of New Zealand in 1919.